oplS17projects/Virtual-Piano/README.md

 ### Second Milestone (Sun Apr 16)
 UI
-  - Align the frequencies to the keys and make sure the application plays the right sound.
-Highlight each block when a key is being pressed.
+  - Align the frequencies to the keys and make sure the application plays the right note for each key.
+Highlight the block when a key is being pressed.
 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 What additionally will be completed before the public presentation?